jtviegas-sandbox/incubator/k8s/README.md

 >>> ... done.
 ```

-20. back on the client app, lets check the data again but this time lets try to find records of sensor1 and sensor2 with ```CONSISTENCY LEVEL ONE``, that is, we want just one answer and we accept the first one arriving:
+20. back on the client app, let's check the data again but this time lets try to find records of sensor1 and sensor2 with ```CONSISTENCY LEVEL ONE```, that is, we want just one answer and we accept the first one arriving:

 content of 	```check_data.sh```:
 ```